HollowMan6/My-Tencent-Rhino-Bird-Open-Source-Training-Program/2022-Kona-JDK/Report.md

 Then add the OID and names.

-The most important part is FieldGen. `FieldGen` is used to automatically generate optimized finite field implementations. https://github.com/HollowMan6/jdk/blob/c3e924641bb3a838f6abc496dd380ceb619df163/make/jdk/src/classes/build/tools/intpoly/FieldGen.java We need to generate two fields, `Integer Polynomial` (corresponds to parameter `p`) and `Order Field` (corresponds to parameter `n`).
+The most important part is FieldGen. `FieldGen` is used to automatically generate optimized finite field implementations, which is also the library I mentioned in Task 2 [JDK-8181594](https://bugs.openjdk.org/browse/JDK-8181594) for improving Java version's efficiency. https://github.com/HollowMan6/jdk/blob/c3e924641bb3a838f6abc496dd380ceb619df163/make/jdk/src/classes/build/tools/intpoly/FieldGen.java We need to generate two fields, `Integer Polynomial` (corresponds to parameter `p`) and `Order Field` (corresponds to parameter `n`).

 As: